 What Does My Profit & Loss Statement Tell Me?

 A profit and loss statement (P&L) shows the revenues, costs and expenses for a certain time period.
-We like to provide our clients with a monthly P&L statement.
+We like to provide our clients with a monthly or quarterly P&L statement.

 The P&L is only going to show exact income and expenses that your business had that month.
 Accounting rules tell us which expenses belong on the P&L and what belongs on the balance sheet.

 First, you will count any income your business had.
 Customer payments, as we said before, count as income.
 One confusing point would be any loans that you have taken out during the month.
 It may seem like income because money is coming into your account, but it isn’t.
 A loan is a liability and doesn’t belong on a P&L